 Within the MAT, each academy has its own Local Governing Board which we refer to as a 'Local Governing Body' ('LGB').
-These have a similar status to committees of a maintained Governing Body and the only powers they have are those that are delegated to them by the Board.
+These have a similar status to an LA maintained Governing Body but the powers they have are those that are delegated to them by the Board of Directors.
 This is formalised in the Nexus MAT Scheme of Delegation.